schnell18/localenv/README.md

 - curl
 - xxd

+The podman-compose tool is bundled in this project.
+No separate installation is necessary.
 After successful installation of the aforementioned tools, please clone the [localenv repository][2] by typing:

-    cd ~/work
+    cd ~
     git clone https://github.com/schnell18/localenv.git

 Optionally, you pick a backend project and place it under the `localenv/backends` folder.
-For example, you may add the imaginary project `riemann` to the localenv by following:
+For example, you may add the imaginary project `riemann` to the localenv as follows:

     cd ~/localenv
     mkdir backends